 Biomaterials Education Challenge

 The Biomaterials Education Challenge will encourage SFB student chapters and other student clubs or groups to develop innovative and practical approaches to biomaterials education.
 Student teams will be challenged to develop an educational module for middle school (6th-8th grade) science classes.
 Each educational module will demonstrate fundamental biomaterials concepts, with scientific principles that are understandable to a middle school audience and designed for a 45-minute class period.
-The education modules should have hands-on components, should be easily incorporated to typical middle school science courses, and should have materials easily obtained with clear educational and learning objectives.
-Winners will be identified based on their potential for educational impact, and judges will emphasize innovation, practicality, and likelihood of widespread adoption and dissemination of the educational projects.
-The goals of this competition are to improve widespread understanding of biomaterials-related science and careers in the middle school population; to encourage SFB student chapters to participate in K-8 outreach efforts; and to reward the communication skills and creativity of the next generation of biomaterials researchers and educators.
+The education modules should have hands-on components, should be easily incorporated into typical middle school science courses, and should have materials easily obtained with clear educational and learning objectives.
+Winners will be identified based on their potential for educational impact, and judges will emphasize innovation, practicality, and the likelihood of widespread adoption and dissemination of the educational projects.
+The goals of this competition are to improve widespread understanding of biomaterials-related science and careers in the middle school population, to encourage SFB student chapters to participate in K-8 outreach efforts and to reward the communication skills and creativity of the next generation of biomaterials researchers and educators.

-To participate in the Biomaterials Education Challenge, teams must complete the application which addresses the following specifications and includes the names of all team members, team advisors and affiliation with SFB student chapter if available.
+To participate in the Biomaterials Education Challenge, teams must complete the application which addresses the following specifications and includes the names of all team members, team advisors, and affiliation with a SFB student chapter if available.
 Each project team will present their Biomaterials Education module during a special session at the 2023 SFB Annual Meeting.
 Projects will be presented in a poster presentation along with a brief demonstration of hands-on teaching materials/activities.

 • The module must include some hands-on and/or web-based activity that students complete.

 • The age range and group size of the audience must be in the middle school (grade 6th - 8th) range.